zuozhenggh/learning-library/developer-library/microservices-with-converged-db/tracing/tracing.md

-# Lab 5: Tracing Using Jaeger
+# Tracing Using Jaeger

 ## Introduction

 This lab will show you can trace microservice activity using Jaeger.

+Estimated lab Time -

 ### Objectives

 -   Open t
 -   Learn how they work

 ## **STEP 1**: Verify tracing